-The POV yellow lace is an idea that came out initially as a protest.
+The POV yellow lace as a virtual image rendering.
 Continue Reading →

 Obedience to authority: human capacity for cruelty.
 If an authority allows us to break the law and even across the boundary of our morality, we feel a propensity to do so, as attempted to shown by the psychologist Stanley Milgram in 1963.

 Perils of Obedience was an interactive dance piece that first took place at the “Fête de la musique 2009” in Paris, France.
 It is a generative audio and dance re-enactment of the Milgram Experiment.

 Basically, the show is a dance exploration of institutional and cultural power systems, where an audience member gets to have direct influence on a performers actions.
 It asks the questions, how far would an audience member go, given the power?